 These slimy creatures are rich in minerals, which help maintain normal blood flow.
 Slugs are carriers of harmful parasites that can kill you so it would be wise to cook them first before eating it.

 These edible insects can be found abundantly during the rainy season.

 These are the ones you can find in the wild and not those pesky little buggers that fly around your house.
 The ones found in the wild feed on fruits and vegetation which are rich in fibers and vitamins A and C.

 Have them fried or boiled to kill any bacteria they might have.

-Locusts can actually save your life from hunger plus it is rich in both protein and calcium.
-They travel in swarms and are much bigger than the grasshoppers.
+Locusts can actually save your life from hunger, plus it is rich in both protein and calcium.
+They travel in swarms and are much bigger than grasshoppers.

 Locusts go to places that have fertile soil, thus, it would be best to look for these edible insects in those places.